abcamiletto/NASA_snake_simulation/README.md

-# EELS Simulation and Control
+# Snake Simulation and Control
 The ROS Melodic and Gazebo 9 setup working on Ubuntu 18.04 LTS, with optimum research algorithms and GUI interface for manual tries.